SamJakob/scyther/README.md

 ----------------------

-We use Linux during the development of Scyther, but development on Windows and MAC OS X should be equally feasible.
+We use Linux during the development of Scyther, but development on Windows and macOS should be equally feasible.
 Note that the below instructions are written from a Linux/Ubuntu perspective, and probably need modifications for other platforms.